-Our school survey data shows that 94% of our students felt connected this year.
-This is an increase of +51 points from our baseline.
-This is an important metric for us, and we expect it to be higher each year.
+Our school survey data shows that 94% of our students felt connected to the school this year.
+This is the same as last year and is over our expected outcome.
+This is an important metric for us and we expect to be higher each year.
 Face-to-face interaction with a caring adult will help students feel connected.
-Additionally, 100% of the students surveyed said that they feel safe at school.
+Additionally, 99% of the students surveyed said that they feel safe at school.

 It is very important to us to ensure that we are doing everything possible to provide students with time and attention to support them during their time with us.
-Teachers also reported that 100% felt safe and 99% felt connected to the school.
-We have high expectations for school safety and connection, and we intend to continue to improve our school connectedness.
+Teachers also reported that 82% are feeling safe and 96% feel connected to the school.
+We have high expectations for school safety and connection and we intend to continue to improve our school connectedness.

 Parents are encouraged to participate in their student's education as well as school activities, events, and celebrations.
-This year we had twice as many parents participate in our PAC and ELAC meetings, compared to our baseline.
-On the school survey, 88% said that they feel encouraged to participate this year, which is a +4 point increase from our baseline.
+This year we had twice as many parents participate in our PAC and ELAC meetings.
+On the school survey, 98% said that they feel encouraged to participate this year, which is a +13 point increase from the previous year.